ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/non_time_critical_tasks.rst

 Time-critical tasks
 -------------------
     Time-critical tasks are those that are essential for the suite to run, and that can block the progress of the suite if they are not completed.
-For these tasks, in case they fail \n or are not active/running at a certain, the user will have to manually check and fix the suite as soon as possible.
-Some examples of time-critical tasks are:
+For these tasks, in case they fail \n or are not active/running at a certain time/order, the user will have to manually check and fix the suite as soon as possible.
+Usually, these tasks are under the **main** family:
-        - Barrier tasks that check for the avaialability of the initial conditions so the forecast can start;
-        - Tasks under the **main** family:
         - Can be divided in different cycles, e.g. main/12, main/18, main/00, etc.;
         - Retrieval tasks that retrieve the forcing/initial conditions for the forecast, e.g. main/12/fc/mars_retrieve;
         - Tasks that run the forecast, e.g main/12/fc/model;
         - Tasks that post-process the output of the forecast, e.g. main/12/prodgen;
         - Tasks that generate the plots that will be sent to the web (ecCharts, a specific website), e.g. main/12/prodgen/web_products;
         - Time-critical dissemination tasks for users that rely on near-real-time data (e.g. main/12/diss/ecpds_diss);
         - Alerts in the main family that will fail if the forecast is late, e.g. main/12/late_alert;

     As mentioned before, there is no exact definition of what is time-critical or not, and the examples above are just some of the tasks that are usually considered critical. \n
     Apart from the specifics of these time-critical tasks, there are general rules that can be followed when designing yur critical path, specially in operations:
-        - Tasks should have a good man page, ideally with the following:
-            - Description of the task;
+        - Tasks should have a good man page, ideally with a description of the task, its inputs and expected outputs, there should instructions on how to run/rerun/debug the task \n in case of failure, and the dependencies of the task;
-            - Inputs and outputs;
-            - Dependencies;
-            - Instructions on how to run the task;
-            - Instructions on how to rerun the task in case of failure;
-            - Instructions on how to debug the task in case of failure;
         - Tasks should be rerunnable, or at least include instructions on how to rerun it in case it fails;
         - Tasks should be able to run independently of the server, which includes having the necessary data and software dependencies on every server;
         - Tasks should have a trapping mechanisms so ecFlow can detect if they fail and send an alert to the user;